The Study Path was designed to help students apply proven learning practices.

 Practice in the Study Path is organized by topic and learning objective, not assignment, to emphasize connections between each assessment question and instructor-defined objectives.

 Students get repeated rounds of practice with new questions in each checkpoint.
-They visually track their progress as each topic moves through the Study Path.
+They visually track their progress as they move topic cards through the Study Path to unlock a practice test.

 Self-testing and immediate feedback